pragsmike/PromptCritical/docs/evo-process.md

 ## Evolution Cycle Theory

 Each "generation" has as its population a set of prompts.
 Briefly, each generation can undergo a **`vary` → `evaluate` → `select`** cycle.
-This is also known as a "breed-vie-winnow" cycle.
 The population for the next generation is computed by applying this series of functions.

 The core functions operating on a population are:
 *   `vary`: population → population